 When we have access to this valuable data, we’re better able to understand our patients’ daily lives.
 This helps us to build relationships with our patients and make communicating more open and honest.
 And, my discussions of the patient’s self-generated data with them helps to most effectively express how their actions affect their outcomes and goals.

-Stay tuned for our next conversation with Stephanie Caddell, RN, where she shares her outlook on how leveraging PGHD in remote care programs can improve care efficiency.
+Read more from our conversation with Stephanie Caddell, RN, in the second post, where she shares her outlook on how leveraging PGHD in remote care programs can improve care efficiency.